-In order to use 72(t) payments, also called SEPP payments, you must withdraw the money according to a specific schedule.
+If you choose to use 72(t) payments, you must withdraw the money according to a specific schedule.
 The IRS gives you three different methods to figure out your withdrawal schedule.
 Learn more about each of these three methods and what you need to know before you use any of them.

-If you depart from your schedule before the appropriate amount of time has passed the penalty tax can be imposed on all amounts withdrawn up to that point.
-For this reason, before you start a 72(t) withdrawal plan:
+If you depart from your schedule before that amount of time has passed, the IRS will impose a penalty tax on all amounts withdrawn up to that point.
+For that reason, before you start a 72(t) withdrawal plan:

-How to Calculate and Select the Best Option for 72(t) Withdrawals
+Select the Best Option for 72(t) Withdrawals

-- Required Minimum Distribution (RMD): Start by looking up your attained age on the appropriate IRS table, which will then tell you what divisor to use for your age.
+Start by looking up your age on the appropriate IRS table.
+The table will then tell you what divisor to use for your age.
 You then divide your prior year-end account balance by the number you'll find on that IRS table, which results in your distribution for the year.

 Online 72(t) Calculator